regTPS-KLE: A Novel Approach To Approximate A Gaussian Random Field for Bayesian Spatial Modeling: Methodology

-A Green's function is a fundamental solution to a linear differential operator — it allows us to solve linear partial differential equations (PDEs) by converting them into integral equations \citep{hilbert1985methods, wahba1990spline, fasshauer2015kernel}.
-The formal definition is the following: given a linear (ordinary or partial) differential operator $\mathcal{L}$ on the domain $\mathcal{S} \subset \mathbb{R}^{d}$, the Green's kernel $G$ of $\mathcal{L}$ is defined as the solution of:
+A Green's function is a fundamental solution to a linear differential operator.
+Essentially, it allows us to solve linear partial differential equations (PDEs) by converting them into integral equations \citep{hilbert1985methods, wahba1990spline, fasshauer2015kernel}.
+The formal definition is the following: given a linear differential operator $\mathcal{L}$ on the domain $\mathcal{D} \subset \mathbb{R}^{d}$, the Green's kernel $G$ of $\mathcal{L}$ is defined as the solution of:

-Here $ \delta(\mathbf{s} - \mathbf{s}')$ is the Dirac delta functional evaluated at $\mathbf{s} - \mathbf{s}'$ \citep{fasshauer2015kernel}.
-In this case, $\delta$ acts as a point evaluator for any $f \in L^{2}(\mathcal{S})$, i.e.,
+Here $\delta(\mathbf{s} - \mathbf{s}')$ is the Dirac delta functional evaluated at $\mathbf{s} - \mathbf{s}'$.
+In this case, $\delta$ acts as a point evaluator for any $f \in L^{2}(\mathcal{D})$, i.e.,